Comparisons

 Philosophy

-CallApi is built on four core principles:
+CallApi is built around four core principles:

 1. Lightweight: Under 6KB.
 Zero dependencies.
 Pure ESM.